 Idle C.E Primary is a two-form entry primary school located in Idle, Bradford.
 We are a vibrant, inclusive and family orientated school with a strong Christian ethos.
-Our children are positive, confident and successful due to our celebratory ethos.
+We inspire our children with a love of learning in a safe, caring environment.
+This is theologically rooted in our Christian Vision of, Jesus' promise of "life in all it's fullness" (John 10: 10)

 Our aim is to help all our children to thrive.
 All pupils in school receive quality first teaching.
 This means that a range of teaching and learning styles are used and that appropriate targets are set for all children with a curriculum matched to their needs.
 The school ensures that arrangements for providing access to learning, the curriculum, extra curricula activities and most areas of the school grounds are barrier free and do not exclude pupils.
 Additional support will be provided if necessary.